goFrendiAsgard/zaruba/docs/core-concept/README.md

 ## Zaruba scripts

 Zaruba scripts are written in [YAML](https://yaml.org/) and [go template](https://pkg.go.dev/text/template).
-The scripts define how your tasks should be executed and how they depend to/extend other tasks/resources.
+The scripts define how your tasks should be executed and how they use other tasks/resources.

 We will learn more about the anatomy of Zaruba script [here](README.md#anatomy-of-zaruba-scripts).